 III.
-Reasonableness of the KERP.
+Reasonableness of the 2020 KERP.

-- 20. As set forth in the Georgeson declaration, the Debtors and their advisors reviewed the KERP to determine whether the design, structure, and cost of the KERP is reasonable and consistent with market practice.
-The Debtors designed the KERP keeping in mind their goals of maximizing the value of their estates for the benefit of all interested parties and ensuring that their operations are conducted in an effective and stable manner through emergence from chapter 11. - 21.
-The Debtors worked closely with their advisors to ensure that the KERP is reasonable compared with postpetition retention plans implemented in other chapter 11 cases.
+- 21. As set forth in the Georgeson declaration, the Debtors and their advisors reviewed the 2020 KERP to determine whether the design, structure, and cost of the 2020 KERP is reasonable and consistent with market practice.
+The Debtors designed the 2020 KERP keeping in mind their goals of maximizing the value of their estates for the benefit of all interested parties and ensuring that their operations are conducted in an effective and stable manner through emergence from chapter 11. - 22.
+The Debtors worked closely with their advisors to ensure that the 2020 KERP is reasonable compared with postpetition retention plans implemented in other chapter 11 cases.
 In particular, and as set forth in more detail in the Georgeson declaration, personnel from Willis Towers Watson analyzed comparable non-insider retention plans approved in recent chapter 11 cases.
-Willis Towers Watson benchmarked comparable retention plans from select chapter 11 cases of sixteen different companies that filed petitions from 2014 through 2018 with pre-petition annual revenues greater than approximately \$1.5 billion.
-Based on this review of comparable retention plans, the Debtors believe that the total cost of the KERP is reasonable relative to market comparables. - 22.
-The Debtors submit that the award opportunities in the KERP reflect a reasonable, market-based approach and are justified under the circumstances of these chapter 11 cases.

-Further, the KERP's total cost of \$5,000,000 is reasonable in absolute terms when compared to the aggregate costs of key employee plans approved in other chapter 11 cases.
+Based on this review of comparable retention plans, the Debtors believe that the total cost of the 2020 KERP is reasonable relative to market comparables.
+Relative to comparable approved postpetition retention plans of chapter 11 peers, the 2020 KERP is positioned between the 50th and 75th percentiles on an absolute dollar basis and as a percentage of revenue. - 23.
+The Debtors submit that the award opportunities in the 2020 KERP reflect a reasonable, market-based approach and are justified under the circumstances of these chapter 11 cases.
+The mid-range 2020 KERP award opportunities, both as a percentage of average base salary and in absolute dollar terms, are within market practice.
+Other features of the 2020 KERP are commonly found in the market, the inclusion of the maximum individual award limit, the installment payout feature based on multiple retention periods, and varied awards for participating employees.
+Further, the 2020 KERP's total cost of \$4,000,000 is reasonable in absolute terms when compared to the aggregate costs of key employee plans approved in other chapter 11 cases.